ibm-cloud-docs/watsonx-code-assistant/wca-explain.md

 Use generative AI to analyze and summarize your code to understand what the code does.
 {: shortdesc}

-Your {{site.data.keyword.wca_short}} plan determines the type of code explanation that is generated, and described in the following table.
+The following table lists the {{site.data.keyword.wca_short}} plans with an explanation and description for each plan.

 | Plan | Explanation | Description |
 | --- | --- | --- |